semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ## Enabling GitLab MR comments (non-standard CI configuration)

 The configuration provided in this section is not needed for a standard Semgrep in CI setup.
 Use this configuration only when you are using GitLab runners to provide MR comments while you are not using GitLab MR job.
-In the code snippet below, magenta values are placeholders which need to be substituted.
+In the code snippet below, magenta-colored values are placeholders which need to be substituted.
 Set up the following environment variables within your command line to allow Semgrep create MR comments in GitLab:

 <pre class="language-bash"><code>
 export GITLAB_CI='true'<br/>